keelzebub/current-song-to-slack/README.md

 ## TODO

-* Check if application exists on user's computer
 * If other applications open, won't post to Slack
 * Test if media is streaming over airplay
 * Make emoji a config variable